yaikobzeray/dev-journal/activity_log.md

 Wrote integration tests for gRPC services using a test server and real client stubs.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Tuesday, 27 August 2024 — Entry 3

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*